 I'm always stealing ideas from my family.
-The latest cooking technique I stole was from my Aunt Judy, who specializes in making savory foods.
-She had read somewhere that a beef restaurant in Japan was trying to find a way to extend the life of meat, so they came up with a mixture that would allow you to store raw beef for up to a month!
+The latest cooking technique I stole was from my Aunt Judy (who also inspired Kayoko's Happy Hour post last week), who specializes in making drinks and savory foods to along with it.
+Aunt Judy had read somewhere that a beef restaurant in Japan was trying to find a way to extend the life of meat, so they came up with a mixture that would allow you to store raw beef for up to a month!

 The secret?
-A tub full of shio koji, miso, and kasu.
+A tub full of shio koji, miso, and kasu (sake lees, a yeast by-product of sake making).
 I have yet to try this method with beef, but I did try it with salmon.
-And although I didn't keep the fish in the mixture for a month, I did keep them marinating in little sandwich bags for 3 days.
-This was enough time for the flavors to seep into the salmon and tenderize the fish tails.
+And although I didn't keep the fish in the mixture for a month, I did keep the salmon marinating in little sandwich bags for three days.
+This was enough time for the flavors to seep in and tenderize the fish tails.

 Makes 2 servings